 Both onsite and phone sessions are arranged by using our online booking system.
 Home visits are only arranged by calling us on 07579 773 624.

 Our sessions are inclusive of families unless specified otherwise—that means you are allowed to bring your family for treatment at no extra cost.
-Update: In light of the current pandemic, we will only admit 2 patients in the room.

 All patients must bring a chaperone to accompany them (another person to oversee the treatment).
 This applies to both males and females.
 Patients under 18 must be escorted by a family guardian.
 If a patient does not bring a chaperone (guardian, friend), the Raqi reserves the right to not go forward with the remainder of the session at any point without refund, regardless of the length of the booking.